-To generally explore the data sources available to your business.
-If you want to narrow the scope, name it and place a card in the utilization box.
+To explore the data sources available to your business in general.
+If you want to narrow the scope, name the area of application and place a respective card in the utilization box.
 Otherwise, leave the box in the middle empty.

-You then go through the four quadrants - owned ~, earned ~, paid ~ and public data - in clockwise direction and consider which data sources of the respective origin are available for the specific application or necessary or at least helpful.
+You then cycle through the four quadrants - owned ~, earned ~, paid ~ and public data - in clockwise direction and consider which data sources of the respective type are available for the specific application, necessary or at least helpful.

-Your most valuable data assets are typically owned data (also called "first party data"), which is data that your company has created or collected itself and for which you have full and exclusive rights of use.
+Your most valuable data assets are typically owned data (also called "first party data").
+This is data that your company has created or collected itself and for which you have full and exclusive rights of use.

 If, on the other hand, the customers or partners sell the data as a standalone service or offer it explicitly in exchange for other services, this is paid data (see next section).